 Heroes earn Experience Points by defeating Monsters.
 When you defeat a Monster, the Hero who controls it puts that Monster Card in the Heroes' Experience Pile.
 Each Monster Card lists the Experience Points it provides.
 The tougher the Monster, the more Experience Points it provides.

-The Heroes can spend Experience Points in two ways:
+The Heroes can spend Experience Points from their Experience Pile in two ways:

-- ♦ To cancel an Encounter Card - ◆ To Level Up
+- ♦ To cancel an Encounter Card - ♦ To Level Up

 Canceling Encounter Cards